Introduction

 How Do Building Codes and Standards Influence the Rough Opening for a 36-Inch Door?

-Key considerations influenced by building codes include:
+Key aspects influenced by building codes include:

 - Accessibility: Regulations like the Americans with Disabilities Act (ADA) may impact rough opening sizes to accommodate wider door frames or additional hardware.